ABOUT THE COPENHAGEN BAROQUE FESTIVAL

-For the second year running, the Copenhagen Baroque Festival (CBF) is inviting you inside some of Central Copenhagen’s most beautiful settings.
+For the third year running, the Copenhagen Baroque Festival (CBF) is inviting you inside some of Central Copenhagen’s most beautiful settings.

-Again this year, one can experience 17th and 18th century notes in the magnificent Church of the Trinity and as a new addition this year, the Rosenborg Castle is opening its doors to the audience of the Festival when the baroque orchestra Arte dei Suonatori and a number of preeminent song soloists perform Henry Purcell’s beautiful opera, Dido and Arenas.
+Again this year, one can experience 17th and 18th century notes in the magnificent Church of the Trinity and like last year, the Rosenborg Castle is opening its doors to the audience of the Festival in a beautiful chamber music concert with instruments and repertoire from the Court of Christian IV.

-It is also the aim of the Festival – apart from the wide-ranging repertoire – each year to present instruments seldomly heard and this year we have chosen the psalterion.
-The solo concert with the German virtuoso and psalterion pioneer, Komalé Akakpo will be a rare opportunity to experience the wonderful sounds of this instrument.
+It is also the aim of the Festival – apart from the wide-ranging repertoire – each year to present instruments seldomly heard and this year we have chosen the Irish Harp.
+The solo concert with the Irish virtuoso and harp pioneer, Siobhan Armstrong will be a rare opportunity to experience the wonderful sounds of this instrument.

-The Festival will also showcase the music by a female composer (a rarity at the time) – namely by Princess Anna Amalia of Prussia, the sister of Frederic the Great.
-And true to form, the Festival will be capped by an atmospheric sermon in the Church of the Trinity on Sunday, October 18 th.
+The Festival will also showcase a talk about the harp and a course in original card games from the baroque.
+And true to form, the Festival will be capped by an atmospheric sermon in the Church of the Trinity on Sunday, August 22nd.